5803emma/sports-photographer-project/README.md

 The footer is fixed to the bottom of all five pages and holds a brief one-line summary about the photographer, a line stating that the website was designed for education purposes, and three font-awesome icons which link to the Facebook, Twitter and Instagram profiles of the photographer.

+### Features Left to Implement

+In the future I would like to add feature to the page that allows users to purchase prints directly from the photographer.
+I would also like to add a calendar schedule to the site which the photographer could populate with upcoming events and games, as well as highlight availability for booking.

 ## Technologies Used